 6. Langtang Valley Trek

 This is a superb introduction for trekking rookies heading to Nepal among some of the most amazing scenery in the Himalayas.
-The Langtang Valley is the closest Himalayan destination from medieval Kathmandu valley.
+The Langtang Valley is the closest Himalayan destination to the medieval Kathmandu Valley.
 Ironically, despite being so close to Kathmandu, this Region is a blockbuster for the wild similar to the Tibetan highlands with heavenly rural landscapes that set the imaginations on overdrive.
 The valley runs west to east, on an even keel with the Tibetan border; yet, north of Kathmandu, we find famous trekking trails, that are not crowded like the Khumbu or Annapurna zones.
-Langtang valley provides trekkers with an of mind-blowing countryside which includes verdant forests to ascetic high mountain landscapes, and stunning views of the Ganesh, Langtang, and Jugal mountains that make you feel heady and dizzy.
+Langtang Valley provides trekkers with mind-blowing countryside which includes verdant forests ascetic high mountain landscapes, and stunning views of the Ganesh, Langtang, and Jugal mountains that make you feel heady and dizzy.

 7. Manaslu Circuit Trek

-The eighth highest mountain in the world, the Manaslu, standing proudly at 8163m is the main attraction of the Manaslu Circuit Trek and yet isn’t the only thing that it offers.
-The trail starting from Machha Khola and reaching up to the height of over 5000m in the Larkya La provides one of the best off the beaten trekking experiences due to its diverse natural terrains.
-It is one of those trails that consists of all kind of plains and hills along the path, making it fall into the strenuous level of trekking.
-While experience is a necessity for this 19-days long trek, it is important to select the best time to start on, for the harsh weather affects the journey pretty quickly and intensely.
+The eighth-highest mountain in the world, the Manaslu, standing proudly at 8163m is the main attraction of the Manaslu Circuit Trek and yet isn’t the only thing that it offers.
+The trail starting from Machha Khola and reaching up to the height of over 5000m in the Larkya La provides one of the best off-the-beaten trekking experiences due to its diverse natural terrains.
+It is one of those trails that consist of all kinds of plains and hills along the path, making it fall into the strenuous level of trekking.
+While experience is a necessity for this 19-day long trek, it is important to select the best time to start, for the harsh weather affects the journey pretty quickly and intensely.
 To avoid such mishaps, the springtime of March-May and late fall of September-November with the teahouse and lodging mode of accommodation is the best approach.
 They say any difficult journey will lead to the perfect destination.
 Indeed, once you finish the hard bits of the trek, the breath-taking scenes will mesmerize you to the point your mind cleanses itself of any impurity and encompasses the highest level of spiritual clarity, all by just the sight of the gorgeous Manaslu, aptly termed as “the mountain of the spirit”.

 8. Upper Mustang Trek